The Ultimate Guide To Glacier Tours in Iceland

 Glacier Tours from Skaftafell

-Following Sólheimajökull, the next most popular glacier to hike is Svínafellsjökull in the Skaftafell Nature Reserve, an incredibly beautiful place of forests, waterfalls, mountain peaks and glacier tongues.
-This ice cap is also very close to other incredible wonders, such as the aforementioned Jökulsárlón glacier lagoon.
+Following Solheimajokull, the next most popular glacier to hike is Svinafellsjokull in the Skaftafell Nature Reserve, an incredibly beautiful place of forests, waterfalls, mountain peaks, and glacier tongues.
+This ice cap is also very close to other incredible wonders, such as the Jokulsarlon glacier lagoon.

 A hike on the ice here is just one of many wonderful activities the area offers.

-A more challenging glacier hike can be found throughout the summer at Snæfellsjökull on the Snæfellsnes peninsula.
+A more challenging glacier hike occurs throughout the summer at Snaefellsjokull on the Snaefellsnes peninsula.
 You will get to reach the very top of the mountain, where you can see its famous twin peaks.

-These peaks feature in the Jules Verne novel ‘A Journey to the Centre of the Earth’; it is said that the shadow of one will point to a cave that leads to the planet's depths.
+These peaks are featured in Jules Verne's novel ‘A Journey to the Centre of the Earth’; it is said that the shadow of one will point to a cave that leads to the planet's depths.
 Those who love literature, therefore, will enjoy seeing the place where the novel’s adventure begins.

 You need not be a fan of the book, however, to find great appeal in this hike.
 In clear weather, your views from the top will be unmatched; you may see across the ocean to the mountains of the Westfjords and Reykjanes Peninsula.